u11d-com/medusa-avalara/README.md

 - **orderCompletedHandler**: Commits the transaction in Avalara

 This architecture ensures accurate tax calculations during checkout and proper transaction lifecycle management in Avalara's system.
 The `withAvalaraPlugin` wrapper simplifies the setup by automatically configuring all these modules with proper dependencies and isolation.

+### Cached Data

+The plugin uses Redis cache to store frequently accessed data for optimal performance during tax calculations.
+This cache strategy minimizes database queries and API calls, ensuring fast response times during checkout.

+**Product Tax Codes** (`avalara:product:{product_id}`)

+- Stores the mapping of Medusa product IDs to Avalara tax codes
+- Fed by the `feed-avalara-product-cache` workflow step
+- Retrieved during tax calculations to determine the appropriate tax code for each line item
+- Falls back to `taxCodes.default` if no product-specific code is found

+**Customer Exemptions** (`avalara:customer:{customer_id}`)

+- Stores entity use codes for tax-exempt customers
+- Fed by the `feed-avalara-customer-cache` workflow step
+- Retrieved during tax calculations to apply exemptions when applicable
+- Enables quick lookup of customer tax exemption status without database queries

+**Tax-Inclusive Settings** (`avalara:tax_included:{country_code}`)

+- Stores whether prices are tax-inclusive for each country
+- Fed by the `feed-avalara-tax-inclusive-cache` workflow step
+- Based on region price preferences configured in Medusa
+- Critical for correctly calculating taxes in regions with tax-inclusive pricing

+**Location Mappings** (`avalara:location:{country_code}` and `avalara:location:{country_code}_{province_code}`)

+- Stores the mapping of geographic locations to Avalara location codes and addresses
+- Fed by the `feed-avalara-location-cache` workflow step
+- Syncs Medusa stock locations with Avalara locations for accurate origin-based tax calculations
+- Supports both country-level and province/state-level location mappings for precise nexus determination

+**Cache Management:**

+- All cache entries use a 30-day TTL (Time To Live)
+- The cache is automatically populated on application startup through the `init-feed-avalara-cache` job
+- The cache is automatically refreshed every night at midnight via the `feed-avalara-cache` scheduled job
+- Cache can be manually refreshed anytime via the `POST /admin/avalara-cache/feed` endpoint
+- Individual module caches are also refreshed after bulk updates via their respective admin endpoints (e.g., after updating product tax codes or customer exemptions)

 ## Troubleshooting